-ESOL contacts administer the IPT Reading/Writing assessments to students in grades 3-12 who score Fluent English Speaker on the IPT Aural/Oral assessment, this data is entered in the student information system.
+ESOL contacts administer the reading/writing assessment to students in grades 3-12 who score proficient on the listening/speaking assessment, this data is entered in the student information system.
 If a student qualifies for ESOL services, they receive an "LY" designation.